ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="Misconception: &quot;Transactions will be noticeably faster after The Merge.&quot;"
 contentPreview="False.
-Though some slight changes exist, transaction speed will mostly remain the same on layer 1."> The "speed" of a transaction can be measured a few ways, including time to be included in a block, and also time to "finalization."
-Both of these change slightly, but not in a way that will be felt significantly by users.
+Though some slight changes exist, transaction speed will mostly remain the same on layer 1."> A transaction's "speed" can be measured in a few ways, including time to be included in a block and time to finalization.
+Both of these changes slightly, but not in a way that users will notice.

-Historically with proof-of-work (PoW) block times target ~13.3 seconds.
-On the Beacon Chain, slots occur every 12 seconds exactly, each of which is an opportunity for a validator to publish a block.
-Most slots have blocks, but not necessarily all (ie. a validator is offline).
-In most cases, blocks will be produced ~10% more frequently under PoS than under PoW, but this is a fairly insignificant change in the scaling game, and unlikely to be noticed by users.
+Historically, on proof-of-work, the target was to have a new block every ~13.3 seconds.
+On the Beacon Chain, slots occur precisely every 12 seconds, each of which is an opportunity for a validator to publish a block.
+Most slots have blocks, but not necessarily all (i.e. a validator is offline).
+On proof-of-stake blocks will be produced ~10% more frequently than on proof-of-work.
+This is a fairly insignificant change and is unlikely to be noticed by users.

-PoS does introduce the concept of transaction "finality" which did not previously exist.
-Under PoW, the ability to reverse a block gets exponentially more difficult with every passing block that is mined on top of your transaction, but it never quite reaches zero.
-Under PoS, blocks are bundled into epochs (6.4 minute spans of time containing 32 chances for blocks) which are voted on by validators.
-After an epoch ends, it can be voted on as "justified," and then one more epoch later results in a "finalized" state.
-To undo these transactions would require obtaining and burning over 1/3 the total ETH staked.
+Proof-of-stake introduces the transaction finality concept that did not previously exist.
+On proof-of-work, the ability to reverse a block gets exponentially more difficult with every passing block mined on top of a transaction, but it never quite reaches zero.
+Under proof-of-stake, blocks are bundled into epochs (6.4 minute spans of time containing 32 chances for blocks) which validators vote on.
+When an epoch ends, validators vote on whether to consider the epoch 'justified'.
+If validators agree to justify the epoch, it gets finalized in the next epoch.
+Undoing finalized transactions is economically unviable as it would require obtaining and burning over one-third of the total staked ETH.

-Many dapps require a number of PoW block confirmations that take a period of time on par with how long PoS finality takes.
+Many dapps require a number of proof-of-work block confirmations that take a period of time on par with how long proof-of-stake finality takes.
 Finality can offer additional security guarantees, but will not significantly speed up transactions.
 </ExpandableCard>

 <ExpandableCard
 title="Misconception: &quot;You can withdraw staked ETH once The Merge occurs.&quot;" contentPreview="False.
 Staking withdrawals are not yet enabled with The Merge.
-These will have to wait until the Shanghai upgrade to follow.">
+The following Shanghai upgrade will enable staking withdrawals.">
 Staked ETH, staking rewards to date, and newly issued ETH immediately after The Merge will still be locked on the Beacon Chain without the ability to withdraw.

-Withdrawal functionality is planned for the **Shanghai upgrade** to follow The Merge.
+Withdrawals are planned for the Shanghai upgrade, the next major upgrade following The Merge.
 This means that newly issued ETH, though accumulating on the Beacon Chain, will remain locked and illiquid for at least 6-12 months following The Merge.
 </ExpandableCard>

 <ExpandableCard